-- DfE Keeping Children Safe in Education (KCSIE) 2022 paragraphs 114 to 122 - HM Working Together to Safeguard Children 2018 Para 23 to 27 and on pages 20 and 21 - Sefton Safeguarding Children's Partnership policies and procedures
+- DfE Keeping Children Safe in Education (KCSIE) 2023 - HM Working Together to Safeguard Children 2018 - Sefton Safeguarding Children's Partnership policies and procedures.

 Timely information sharing is essential for effective safeguarding.
-This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
+This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, <a href="Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
 This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being.